hellohaptik/docs_haptik/docs/bot-builder/integrations/integrating-apis.md

     }
     ```

->The total size of conversation_data and user_details cannot be more than 500 characters
+>The total size of conversation_details and user_details cannot be more than 500 characters

 As per our pipeline, if there is no response at specific stages, then it will be treated as a Botbreak scenario.
 So if your Bot Says section on Mogambo doesn't have any response or the integration function doesn't return any response, then a Botbreak message will be sent or the chat will be moved to Pending state depending on whether Human assistance is disabled or enabled respectively.